-The 5th Bruny Island Bird Festival will take place on 19-22nd October 2018
+The 6th Bruny Island Bird Festival will take place on 25th-27th March 2022

 Birds bring joy and interest to our lives; colour and music to our days.
 Humans all over the world have always had a fascination for birds.
 They are part of our cultures, our stories, our language and our technological innovations.
 Even as we have exploited them, we have simultaneously exalted them and throughout history we have watched and wondered.
 Understanding birds helps us better to understand the world we live in.